1. Create User with Sudo Privileges

 3. Generate a Key Pair with PuTTYgen

-You now need to paste this public key into the authorized_keys
+You now need to paste the public key into the authorized_keys

-file.
-Log in via SSH using the account you created in Step 1 (or if you skipped step 1, log in either using your account with sudo privileges or the root account).
+file on your server.
+Log in via SSH using the account you created in Step 1 (or, if you skipped Step 1, log in using your account with sudo privileges or the root account).

-Once in terminal, create a new directory called .ssh
+Once logged in, create a new directory called .ssh

 Note that ~/

-is shorthand for the currently logged in user’s home directory, usually in /home/username/
+is shorthand for the currently logged-in user’s home directory, usually located in /home/username/

 .